Today cancer is the leading disease killer among 20- to 39-year-olds.

 Cancer and Exercise

 Exercise has been proven to be a positive addition to cancer treatment.
 Our Cancer to 5K program is a free 12-week run/walk training program for cancer survivors of any age or treatment status.
-The program is available onsite in 15 cities and online.
+The program is available onsite in 15 cities.
 Learn more →

 Cancer shouldn’t prevent you from getting an education.
 We provide more than 30 academic scholarships each year to young adults impacted by cancer.
 Learn more about the application process and if you qualify.
 Learn more →